Section Branding

-BERLIN - Voters in two states in eastern Germany – Thüringen and Saxony – have delivered a far-right party its best result since World War II.
-The outcome of yesterday’s elections has political observers worried about a resurgence of anti-immigrant, populist politics in Germany and Europe.
+BERLIN — Voters in two states in eastern Germany have delivered a far-right party its best result since World War II.
+The outcome of Sunday's elections in the states of Thüringen and Saxony has political observers worried about a resurgence of anti-immigrant, nationalist, populist politics in Germany and Europe.

-1. The nationalist, anti-immigrant politics of the Alternative für Deutschland Party (AfD) are becoming more popular in Germany.
+1. The nationalist, anti-immigrant politics of the Alternative for Germany are becoming more popular in the country.

-The AfD, a nationalist party that routinely blames immigrants for many of Germany’s problems, has been around for 11 years and it rose in prominence six years ago after former Chancellor Angela Merkel allowed more than a million migrants from war-torn countries in the Middle East to resettle in Germany.
+The Alternative for Germany, known by the German initials AfD, a nationalist party that routinely blames immigrants for many of Germany’s problems, has been around for 11 years.
+It rose in prominence six years ago after former Chancellor Angela Merkel allowed more than a million migrants from war-torn countries in the Middle East to resettle in Germany.

 2. Unchecked migration in Germany is becoming one of voters’ biggest concerns.